Emergency Food and Shelter Program

 Please visit the EFSP website for more information about this program

-The EFSP Local Board for Virginia Planning District 16 is soliciting project applications for Phase 38 EFSP funding.
+The EFSP Local Board for Virginia Planning District 16 is soliciting project applications for Phase 39 and Phase ARPA-R EFSP funding.
 EFSP funding is Federal funding awarded through the Department of Homeland Security.
 All relevant documents are available below.

 Quick Reference Guides: